Tag Archive for: LPC

 Psychotherapy Website: www.Flourishing-Lives.com

-Specialties: Marriage counseling, divorce, emotional roots of disease, depression, anxiety, post-traumatic stress, grief, bipolar disorders and success skills.
+Specialties: Highly Sensitive People, Individual and Couple counseling with adults.
+Emotional roots of disease, depression, anxiety, post-traumatic stress, grief, and success skills.
 Combining intuition and evidence-based practices, Benita gets to the bottom line quickly to help clients create flourishing personal and professional lives.
-Psychotherapy is available in Blairsville and Atlanta.
-Life coaching for high achievers is available worldwide via telephone and skype.
+Psychotherapy and Life coaching for high achievers is available worldwide via Zoom.
 Retreats are facilitated by Benita A. Esposito as spiritual therapy which includes hands-on-healing.
 Benita is an ordained minister with the AIWP.

 Share